shitcodebykaushik/linux_tut/Docker/Theory.md

  - `docker version` It will verifiy that wheather cli can talk to engine or not .
  - `docker info`  It will give most config value
  - `docker`
 - `image` An image is the application that we want to run .
 It it all the binary and   libiray source code that make the application .
 It is an object that contain os filesystem and the applicaton,It is the stopped container ,in terms of developer we can say that it is the class .`
 - `container` A container is the an instance that image running as a process.
-Or we can say that it is a software bucket comprising everything that is necessary  to run the software independently .
+Or we can say that it is a software bucket comprising everything that is necessary  to run the software independently .Container have theire own file system process and network .
+Container are herieted from the image .
+- A `instance` in a docker is the term used to describe the container that is actively running or has been created from a docker image .
+It is where where application or service lives and operated in a isolated environment
 -`docker exec -it container id bash` This command will open the terminal in the container
 - `docker container run --publish 80:80 nginx.`
  This will download image 'nginx' from docker hub and will start a new container from that image after that it will opened the port `80` on the host IP .
 Routed that trafiic to the container IP, port 80 .